WhichBrowser/Parser-PHP/README.md

 * `version`
   a version object containing information about the version of the rendering engine

+**Functions:**

+`getName()`
+Get the name of the rendering engine

+`getVersion()`
+Get the version of the rendering engine

+`toString()`
+Get a human readable representation of the detected rendering engine

 ### The os object

-The `WhichBrowser\Os` object is used for the `os` property of the main `WhichBrowser\Parser` object and contains a number of properties.
+An object of the `WhichBrowser\Model\Os` class is used for the `os` property of the main `WhichBrowser\Parser` object and contains a number of properties.
 If a property is not applicable in this situation it will be null or undefined.

 **Properties:**